 Source: View publication →

-In a highly vaccinated population of community-dwelling adults at increased risk of adverse outcomes from COVID-19, the addition of molnupiravir to usual care did not reduce hospitalizations or deaths but was associated with a faster time to recovery.
+In a highly vaccinated community population of high-risk adults with early COVID-19, adding molnupiravir to usual care did not reduce the frequency of hospitalizations or deaths but was associated with a faster self-reported recovery time.

 Key Findings